|Support||Help Desk, Chat, Phone & Knowledge Base|

 FatCow makes things simple because they only have one shared hosting plan – their “Original FatCow Plan,” which starts at a discounted introductory price of $5 per month, though you can get a further discounted rate by committing to a 36-month term.
 Monthly renewal pricing is $10.99.

-The Original FatCow Plan includes unlimited domain add-ons, unlimited bandwidth, unlimited disk space, and databases, plus plenty of bonus features like a free SSL certificate, unlimited emails, ad credits, daily backup, and a free domain name.
+The Original FatCow Plan includes unlimited domain add-ons, unlimited bandwidth, unlimited disk space, and databases, plus many bonus features like a free SSL certificate, unlimited emails, ad credits, daily backup, and a free domain name.

 It all adds up to excellent value for a monthly web hosting plan.